johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.2 Advanced Airport Operations.md

 3. En route, pick up the weather as soon as it's in range
 	1. Pick up [[ATIS]]/[[AWOS]]/[[ASOS]] on the radio
 	2. Note the time on hourly broadcasts (eg. Palo Alto happens 47 minutes after the hour).
 Will there be a newer report before you arrive?
-	3. Let's review the elements of an ATIS, and why each one is useful
+	3. Review elements of an ATIS, and why each one is useful
 4. Possibly overfly before landing
 	1. Airport markings
 		1. Segment circle, pattern indicators ![[Segmented Circle.jpeg]]